MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/warehouse-how-to-pick-items-for-warehouse-shipment.md

 ---
-title: How to Pick Items for Warehouse Shipment | Microsoft Docs
+title: Pick Items for Warehouse Shipment
-description: When the location is set up to require warehouse pick processing as well as warehouse shipment processing, you use the warehouse pick documents to create and process pick information prior to posting the warehouse shipment.
+description: Learn about how to use the warehouse pick documents to create and process pick information prior to posting the warehouse shipment.
 author: SorenGP
-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na